Judgment enforcement - time for change

 Less than half of respondents provided answers, the majority agreed that the order should be amended to give the creditor greater choice.

 Some were opposed and viewed that High Court enforcement was less effective.
-As an association, we do not believe this came from the Court users; some also believe a change would take away the protection of the debtor.
+As an Association, we do not believe this came from the Court users; some also believe a change would take away the protection of the debtor.

 The jurisdiction order does not provide any protection, this is covered in the Consumer Credit Act 1974 (the only protection is from effective enforcement by HCEOs who want to enforce the judgments for their clients.